Eshan-K-Kaushal/Darknet-Y7-ConvCBAM-SwinT/README.md

 Faster convergence:

-Strategically placed ConvCBAM modules reduce the number of images and epochs needed to reach comparable performance by approximately 22%, demonstrated on:
+Strategically placed ConvCBAM modules reduce the number of images and epochs needed to reach comparable performance by approximately 22% and 35% respectively, demonstrated on:

 the Smoke-Fire Detection YOLO dataset on Kaggle